Best Time to Visit Peru: Machu Picchu, Amazon, and Lima on a Budget

 Entry to Machu Picchu is managed through a timed-entry ticket system with a daily cap of 4,500 visitors.
 Tickets must be booked in advance through the official government portal, and peak season slots (June–August) sell out 2–3 months ahead.
 Outside peak season, tickets remain available at shorter notice.

 The iconic empty-citadel photograph requires arriving with the first entry group (6am–7am) during low season.
 During June–August, even the 6am slot has significant crowds.
-Rain or not, the "empty" Machu Picchu exists only in the shoulder season's early mornings.
+Rain or not, the "empty" Machu Picchu exists only in the shoulder season travel's early mornings.

 Consider the shoulder months of May, September, and October as the optimal balance: dry-season conditions with peak-season crowds only at weekends and on public holidays.